enzo-project/enzo-e/doc/source/design/design-adapt.rst

 maximum allowed level in the simulation.)

-The balancing step of the algorithm proceeds by alternately sending a block's level bounds to its neighbors, and updating the block's level bounds given received updated bounds from its neighbors.
+The balancing step of the algorithm proceeds by alternately sending a block's level bounds to its neighbors, and, having received updated bounds from its neighbors, updating the block's own level bounds.
 Bounds are updated according to the following:

 :math:`\underline{L}_{i,s+1}^{k+1} \leftarrow \max ( \underline{L}_{i,s}^{k+1}, \max_j (\underline{L}_{j,s}^{k+1} - 1))`

 :math:`\bar{L}_{i,s+1}^{k+1} \leftarrow \max ( \underline{L}_{i,s}^{k+1}, \max_j(\bar{L}_{j,s}^{k+1} - 1))`

-The lower bound, which acts like the current desired level in the previous algorithm, is updated if any neighbor's minimum bound is greater than one plus the block's current minimum bound.
+The lower bound is updated if any neighbor's minimum bound is greater than one plus the block's current minimum bound.
 The maximum bound, which is used to determine when the balancing algorithm terminates, is defined as the maximum of the minimum bound, and the